 People who have been trained and approved to care for children who are removed from their homes.
 Sometimes called foster parents.
 If your child has been placed by DHS into the care of a relative, or another adult who has a positive relationship with your family, this is called kinship foster care.

 What is a CUA and how do I find our CUA?

 Philadelphia DHS works with organizations in your neighborhood, called Community Umbrella Agencies (CUAs).
 The CUA Case Manager coordinates services for children involved with Philadelphia DHS.

 The Achieving Reunification Center (ARC) can help you with your goal of getting your children back home if they are in out-of-home placement.
 It is a one-stop support center with services that include:

 - Parenting classes.

 DHS offers free parenting classes and support groups to help parents improve their parenting skills and relationships with their children.
 Parenting classes and groups allow parents to connect with each other in a nurturing, safe, and informative environment.
 Classes and groups are for families currently receiving services from DHS, as well as those who are at risk of involvement with DHS.
 Sometimes these services are mandated by the court as a step toward reunification.

 We have a wide range of parenting education programs conducted by more than 70 community-based agencies.

-Our Community Umbrella Agencies host parent cafes in 10 different neighborhoods throughout the City.
+CUAs host parent cafés in 10 different neighborhoods throughout the city.
 These parent-led cafés create environments that are free of judgement, where parents from all walks of life can get together to share a free meal and talk.
-It’s a great way to discuss any concerns you may have as a parent whether your child is in placement or not.
-The goal of these cafés is to help parents feel supported and more confident in their experiences as parents.
+It’s a great way to discuss any concerns you may have as a parent, whether or not your child is in placement.

 To find parent cafés near you, contact your local CUA.